Combat Skills Decay. Improve Cardiac Arrest Survival Rates.

 How ACLS Virtual Reality Works

-ACLS Virtual Reality Simulation is CE-accredited and can be used as a pre-learning application before physical simulation or as supplemental training to validate and refresh ACLS competencies.
+Clinicians can use the CE-accredited VR training as a pre-learning application before physical simulation or as supplemental training to validate and refresh ACLS competencies.
 Designed in accordance with AHA guidelines to complement AHA’s HeartCode® training and RQI program, it leverages state-of-the-art voice recognition and motion capture technologies to deliver an immersive experience.

 Learners play the role of the team lead running the mega code and are provided the core ACLS rhythms across stable, unstable and cardiac-arrest scenarios.
 They identify rhythms in the context of the patient’s stability and direct virtual team members to shock, give meds, and/or perform CPR as necessary.
 It helps learners: